-As additional data are submitted on cows of various ages, it will be interesting to see if the mature cow weight trend climbs or stays relatively flat.
-Note the birth weight has stayed relatively flat even when selection pressure was placed on other weight traits.
+As additional data are submitted on cows of various ages, it will be interesting to see if the mature cow weight trend climbs any more or stays relatively flat.
+Note birth weight has stayed relatively flat and has begun to decline, even when selection pressure was placed on other weight traits.

 The mature weight EPDs are the most meaningful approach to assessing cow weight from a genetic standpoint.
 These EPDs account for relationships among animals and have been corrected for environmental differences.
-Also, the mature size EPDs are used as genetic components of the bioeconomic indexes for \$W and \$EN.
+Also, the mature size EPDs are used as genetic components of the bioeconomic dollar value indexes (\$Values) for weaned calf value (\$W) and cow energy value (\$EN).